Geeksltd/MSharp.Docs/Tutorials/3/README.md

     }
 }
 ```

 This class properties are ordered as requirements and we have inherited from **ListModule** generic class that is a M# framework class and by adding *Domain.
 Project*  class we tell M# framework, it's a list module class and its responsibility is to list projects.

 #### Creating Project Form Module

-Now it is time to add a form page that is responsible for adding and editing operations.
+Now it is time to add a form page that is responsible for adding and editing operations
 We continue our work by creating a *ProjectAdd.cs* and *ProjectEdit.cs* class in a *Project* folder under the *Modules* folder in *#UI* project:

 ```C#